SofaDefrost/SofaGym/examples/tutorials/CartPole/CartPole_Tutorial.md

         self.observation_space = spaces.Box(high, -high, dtype=np.float32)
 ```

-The second part of is to override the `step` and `reset` methods from the `AbstractEnv` class.
+The second part is to override the `step` and `reset` methods from the `AbstractEnv` class.
 For the step method, no additions are required.
 For the reset method, we need to restart the scene using `start_scene` and return the first observation.
 It might also be needed to update some parameters or configs like the randomized goal position in the case of some environments.

 ```python
     def step(self, action):